Our home-bred Welsh Section D horses are part of the family!

-If your experience of trekking up until now has been to get your horse in line and stay there nose-to-tail, you’ll be pleasantly surprised at how different our approach is.
-Our horses are forward-going, well schooled and sociable.
+If your experience of trekking up until now has been to get your horse in line and stay there nose-to-tail, you’ll be pleasantly surprised at how different our approach is: our horses are forward-going, super-relaxed, well schooled and sociable.
+They have been born here and have grown up here, and as such they have the ultimate security of growing up in an extended family herd.
+We can’t tell you how unusual this is in the equine world – usually trekking horses are bought in when they are of a useful age, and their history is unknown.
+In contrast, ours are truly part of the family!

 Our horses are beautiful, fine, fit Welsh cobs who will surprise you with their sureness of foot and superb balance.
 Compact, intelligent and strong, they are ideally suited to the hills and mountains that surround us.
-The terrain is varied and includes open moor-land, thick forests, picturesque country lanes and narrow mountain ridges.
+They have big characters and we guarantee you’ll love getting to know them.

-Michael Turner set up Trans Wales Trails in 1970 and has been busy keeping things perfectly organised ever since.
-He now helps out with servicing the trail rides, driving your luggage from one stop to another on the trail, and taking care of the breeding stock.
+Mike Turner set up Trans Wales Trails in 1970 and has been busy keeping things perfectly organised ever since.
+He still helps out with servicing the trail rides, driving your luggage from one stop to another on the trail, and taking care of the breeding stock.

 Our trails and horses are suitable for riders who are confident and competent at canter, over uneven ground, on forward-going horses.